On this page

 If volatility keeps you up at night, it can be best to look less frequently at your investments and super balance.
 You’ll get a better feel for how things are going in the long run rather than worrying unnecessarily over daily fluctuations.

 Dollar cost averaging

-One of the more recognised strategies for dealing with market volatility in portfolio asset allocation and acquisition is dollar cost averaging.
-This refers to the practice of acquiring assets over a period of time, instead of all in one trade, ensuring price volatility is smoothed.
+One of the more recognised strategies for dealing with market volatility is dollar cost averaging.
+This refers to the practice of acquiring assets gradually over time, instead of all at once, ensuring price volatility is smoothed.

 Market timing is a very difficult game and one that even the best of professional investors struggle with.
-Warren Buffett, chairman of Berkshire Hathaway, one of the largest financial services company in the world, had this to say about market direction in February in an interview following the release of his annual shareholder letter.
+Legendary investor Warren Buffett, chairman of investment company Berkshire Hathaway, had this to say about market direction in an interview following the release of his annual shareholder letter.

 “You really can’t predict the market by reading the daily newspaper, that is for sure.
 And you certainly can’t predict the market by listening to me.”